-Any high school students enrolled in dual-credit courses (Start College Now, CollEdge Up, and/or Youth Options) can opt-in to Charger Tech 360.
-Please refer to the Tuition and Fees section on page 23 for information about Charger Tech 360 Fees.
+High school students enrolled in dual-credit courses (Start College Now, CollEdge Up, and/or Youth Options) can opt-in to Charger Tech 360.
+Some programs required Charger Tech 360 regardless of dual credit status.
+Please refer to the Tuition and Fees section for information about Charger Tech 360 Fees.